A reader sent this dilemma regarding the use of “gang culture”:

 I have been unsuccessfully looking back through my anthropology books for a good quote (a paragraph even) that makes the general point that individuals are not cultural automatons, but interact with “culture” instrumentally such that any particular individual in a particular situation could act against (or, better, not in accord with) a valid cultural stereotype.
 For example, even if it’s a valid generalization that gang members present in the background at a gang crime provide “backup” for the principal actors, the fact that a specific gang member was present at a specific gang crime does not “prove” the gang member was acting as backup (in accord with the valid generalization), as opposed to just standing there (maybe even wishing the crime wasn’t happening!).

-This dilemma captures the essence of what I am trying to teach in Cultural Anthropology.
+This dilemma captured the essence of what I was trying to teach in Cultural Anthropology 2016.
 What do we do when the anthropological concept of culture–launched as an anti-deterministic, anti-racist, and anti-hierarchizing device–is used to precisely justify prosecution and imprisonment?

 Gang Culture: The Paper Topic

 I made this an option for a paper topic on “gang culture” in two parts:

 Part 1: How did we get here?
 Is the idea of “gang culture,” now used as an aid in attempts to prosecute and convict people who have not committed a crime, already inherent as a possible reading of Ruth Benedict’s ideas about culture?
 To what degree is this a misreading?

 Part 2: How do we get out?
 Are there passages from Benedict or Trouillot which might help us navigate this dilemma?
 Would they be convincing in the courtroom?
 How can an anthropologist effectively argue against the idea of “gang culture”?